PKRoma/miranda/miranda/protocols/Gadu-Gadu/docs/gg-readme.txt

 5. History
 ----------
+0.0.4.2: 2007-02-22
+ - Binary release: Recompiled to support new NETLIB settings structure.
+   !!Warning!!
+Plugin requires now Miranda 0.6.1+ for proxy support.
 0.0.4.1: 2006-12-20
  - Fix: 512 characters for settings such as custom server list
  - Fix: Detection of Gadu-Gadu versions upto 7.6
  - Plugin now writes MirVer, so all tooltip plugins can show contact client type and version string.
 0.0.4.0: 2006-10-23
  - Fix: Messages always have NOW timestamps unless they are OFFLINE.